stuffed: soup dumplings & cream puffs

 Preheat oven to 425 °F.

-In a large pot, bring water and butter to a rolling boil (not sure what this means).
-Stir in flour and salt until the mixture is stretchy.
+In a large pot, bring 1 cup water and 1 stick butter to a rolling boil (not sure what this means).
+Stir in 1 cup flour and ¼ tsp salt until the mixture is stretchy.

 Bake for 20 minutes, until the outsides are golden brown and the centers are dry.
 Wait for them to cool, poke holes in the sides with chopsticks, and use a Ziploc bag to pipe the filling into the shells.